 Adding quality fiber-rich foods to your diet is the gateway to a happy and healthy digestive system.
-On average, American adults only eat 10-15g of total fiber per day – well below the recommended daily intake of 40-50g.
-You can get your fiber from supplements or bars, but those aren’t always the best options, since most bars contain tons of added sugars and well fiber supplements are just hard to choke down.
-It’s always best to get your fiber from real food.
+You can get your fiber from supplements or bars, but those aren’t always the best options, since most bars contain tons of added sugars, and well, fiber supplements are just hard to choke down.
+It’s always best to get your fiber from real fiber-rich fruits and vegetables.

 When you’re adding more fiber to your diet, water is a must.
 Water will help move fiber more efficiently through your GI tract, acting as a broom that sweeps through your system.
 So make sure you’re getting your fill with at least 8 glasses per day.